 Truck transportation payrolls also peaked in 2006 at $820 million.
 By 2009, truck transportation payrolls dropped to $671 million, a loss of $149 million or 18 percent.
-Payroll rebounded in 2010 and reached a new peak of $917 million in 2016, an increase of $97 million or 12 percent since 2006.
+Payrolls rose to $1.042 billion in 2019, an increase of $222 million or 27.1 percent since 2006.
 CPI-adjusted for inflation, truck transportation’s 2006 payroll totaled $1.040 billion, slightly below (-0.2%) its most recent 2019 payroll total.

-On a regional basis, the Portland tri-county area, which is composed of Clackamas, Multnomah, and Washington counties, experienced a deeper job loss, falling from 9,800 in 2006 to 7,900 in 2010, down 1,900 jobs or 19 percent.
+On a regional basis, the Portland tri-county area, which is composed of Clackamas, Multnomah, and Washington counties, experienced a deeper job loss, falling from 9,800 in 2006 to 7,900 in 2010, down 1,900 or 19 percent.

 General Freight and Specialized Freight

 Within truck transportation, the two primary industry sub-groups are general freight and specialized freight.
 General freight establishments handle a wide variety of commodities, generally palletized and transported in a container or van trailer.
 The establishments found in specialized freight are primarily engaged in the transportation of freight which, because of size, weight, shape, or other inherent characteristics, requires specialized equipment, such as flatbeds, tankers, or refrigerated trailers.

 General freight employed 12,700 in 2019, about 67 percent of the truck transportation total, while specialized freight provided 6,200 jobs or 33 percent.
 To regain its 2006 peak, general freight needs an additional 600 jobs, while specialized held its own at 6,200.